-‘The Devil Wears Prada’ celebrates its 15-year-anniversary this year and the cast and crew have been divulging previously unknown secrets about the film in celebration of the milestone.
+‘The Devil Wears Prada’ celebrated its 15-year-anniversary this year and the cast and crew have been divulging previously unknown secrets about the film in celebration of the milestone.

 First released back in 2006, the movie is based on a Lauren Weisberger novel of the same name.
 Though not entirely true to real-life – events have been fictionalised to a certain extent – the book is widely believed to be about Weisberger’s own experiences working at Vogue as an assistant to Anna Wintour.

 Arguably one of the first times that the cut-throat side of the fashion industry had been laid out so plainly for all to see, the movie highlighted the dog-eat-dog mentality that being part of that world demanded.
 Glamourising it while simultaneously condemning it, the screen adaptation appealed to both industry pros and mere mortals alike and it either inspired you or deterred you from pursuing a career in fashion.
 We were all enthralled by what we saw… even if we were terrified of Miranda Priestly.
 An absolute force to be reckoned with, only Meryl Streep could do such a character justice but as it turns out, taking on the role wasn’t such a fun experience for the seasoned actress.

 So committed was she to actually becoming her character that she tried to stay in the Miranda Priestly mindset even when the cameras weren’t rolling.
 According to an interview with Entertainment Weekly, Streep “sometimes laced her real-life interactions with (Emily) Blunt and (Anne) Hathaway with ice” in an effort to better fit the role of a domineering boss.